joemrt/nvimdotfiles/README.md

 +  `ftplugin/` own filetype dependant "plugins" (in VimL and Lua).
 +  `autoload/` VimL "plugins" for autoloading to reduce overhead.
 + `snippets/` Contains LaTeX snippets to be included via keymappings, cf. `ftplugin/tex.vim`.
 + `scripts/` A (rather random) collection of scripts in bash and option files (e.g. for coc-nvim) in VimL.
-This folder can also contain a file `scripts/localsettings.vim` that should not be included in the git repository and can be used for local configuration.
+This folder can also contains the files `scripts/localsettings.vim` and `scripts/locallua.lua` that should not be included in the git repository and can be used for local configuration.

 ## Usage for python (based on [coc-nvim](https://github.com/neoclide/coc.nvim), [tmux](https://wiki.ubuntuusers.de/tmux/) and [nvim-dap](https://github.com/mfussenegger/nvim-dap))